-The Industry Alliances Office works with UC Berkeley employees and companies to enable innovative research relationships.
-The IAO is responsible for negotiating all research contracts with private industry.
-The office strives to streamline research agreement negotiations and management.
-In this capacity, the office has signed contracts with over 800 companies world-wide.
+The Industry Alliances Office (IAO) works with UC Berkeley employees and companies to enable innovative research relationships, negotiating all research contracts with private industry.
+The IAO has signed contracts with more than 1,300 companies worldwide.

 The Office of Technology Licensing (OTL) maximizes the commercialization of UC Berkeley's innovations by establishing relationships and contractual agreements that benefit the public, support campus research and education, and reward inventors for their ingenuity.
 More than 770 innovative products and 280 startup companies have been born out of technology licensed by the OTL.